tfelix/w3shop/README.md

 This project requires two parts, one is the shop application that is found in `/website`, the other components are the underyling smart contracts that are found inside `/contract`.

-To do proper testing you will need some test Ether on Arbitrum Görli.
-You can use the [Rinkeby faucet](https://faucet.rinkeby.io/) (if it is not working you can also try the [Chainlink Faucet](https://faucets.chain.link/arbitrum-rinkeby) or the [Paradigm Faucet](https://faucet.paradigm.xyz/)) and the [Arbitrum Rinkeby Bridge](https://bridge.arbitrum.io/) to transfer those ETH to the test Arbitrum (make sure you switch your Metamaskn network to Arbitrum Görli).
+To do proper testing you will need some test Ether on Arbitrum Goerli.
+You can use the [Rinkeby faucet](https://faucet.rinkeby.io/) (if it is not working you can also try the [Chainlink Faucet](https://faucets.chain.link/arbitrum-rinkeby) or the [Paradigm Faucet](https://faucet.paradigm.xyz/)) and the [Arbitrum Rinkeby Bridge](https://bridge.arbitrum.io/) to transfer those ETH to the test Arbitrum (make sure you switch your Metamaskn network to Arbitrum Goerli).

 ### Webpage